-- When a child becomes ill at school, a staff member will help him/her and wear the necessary personal protective equipment (mask and any other required safety items [face shield, gloves, gown], if necessary. - The child will have a temperature check with a contactless thermometer and parents/legal guardians will be informed as to whether he/she has a fever. - The child will review which symptom or symptoms he/she is having based on the guidance for school re-entry screening questionnaire. - If a child is sick, parents or legal guardians will be contacted to pick up the child immediately.
-You need to provide the school with your current contact information and updated emergency contacts to help us to keep your child safe.
+When a child becomes ill at school, a staff member will help him/her and wear the necessary personal protective equipment (mask and any other required safety items [face shield, gloves, gown], if necessary.

+- Your child will have a temperature check with a contactless thermometer to inform you as to whether he/she has a fever. - Your child will review which symptom or symptoms he/she is having based on Alberta's Daily Checklist. - If your child is sick, parents or guardians will be contacted to pick up their child immediately.
+It is important for you to provide the school with your current contact information and updated emergency contacts to help us to keep your child safe.

-When students become ill in school, the protocol is for the school principal to be in contact with Division Office staff, when necessary, to support seeking advice from our Alberta Health Services' contacts.
-Parents/legal guardians in the broader community will only be notified when the risk warrants notification.
+Parents in the broader community will only be notified when risk warrants notification.
 This determination is made with Alberta Health Services' consultation.

-AHS' website is updated regularly.
-Currently, guidelines have been updated at this link and are summarized here for what to do next:
+Alberta Health Services' website is updated regularly.
+Currently, guidelines have been updated at this link and are summarized here for what to do next are as follows:

-- AHS advises that you should get tested if you have any COVID-19 symptoms.
-Go online to book an appointment for a COVID-19 test. - Please follow the guidelines in the October 29, 2020 Checklist by Alberta Health Services.
+- AHS advises that you should get tested if you have any COVID-19 symptom.
+Go online to book an appointment to get a COVID-19 test. - Please follow the guidelines in the October 29, 2020 Checklist by Alberta Health Services.
 The symptoms for COVID-19 have been detailed and are subject to change in the AHS website.